Should the Timing of Inspections be Predictable?: Inspection technology with recovery

-In the main model, we assume that once the agent's shirking leaves behind evidence, the agent fails all subsequent inspections with certainty.
-We now consider how the solution changes if recovery is possible.
-Formally, the detectability state $\th_t$ evolves as follows.
-Transitions from state $0$ to state $1$ occur at Poisson rate $\d (1 - a_t)$, as before.
-Now transitions from state $1$ to state $0$ occur at Poisson rate $\rho a_t$.
-One interpretation is that $\rho$ is the rate at which evidence disappears.
-The main model corresponds to $\rho = 0$.
+In the main model, we assume that once the agent's shirking leaves behind evidence, the agent is certain to fail the next inspection.
+We now consider an alternative inspection technology that allows the agent to recover from past shirking.
+Formally, the state $\th_t$ evolves as follows.
+Transitions from state $0$ to state $1$ occur at Poisson rate $(1 - a_t) \d$, as before.
+Now transitions from state $1$ to state $0$ occur at Poisson rate $ a_t \rho$.\footnote{Let $p_{t|t'} (a)$ denote the conditional probability of passing an inspection at time $t$, given that the agent passed an inspection at time $t'$.
+If $\rho = 0$, then $p_{t|t'} (a) = p_t (a) / p_{t'}(a)$.
+If $\rho > 0$, this equality no longer holds.
+In this case, the term $p_{T_{n-1}}(A)$ in \eqref{eq:IC} must be replaced with the full expression $\prod_{j=1}^{n-1} p_{T_j | T_{j-1} } (A)$.} Call $\rho$ the recovery rate.
+Our main model considers the case $\rho = 0$.
+The state process introduced in \cite{board2013reputation} considers the case $\rho = \d$.

-The optimal policies in \cref{res:imperfect_inspections}.\ref{res:speeding_up_imperfect}, if $u_0 > u_1$, and in \cref{res:imperfect_inspections}.\ref{res:delaying_imperfect} remain optimal if $\rho$ is perturbed away from $0$, as long as the detectability parameter $\d$ is large enough; for a formal statement, see \cref{sec:robust_small_rho}.
-The parameter $\rho$ makes a difference only if the agent returns to work after shirking, which is not a binding deviation in the cases above.
+The policies in \cref{res:imperfect_inspections} remain optimal if $\rho$ is locally perturbed above $0$, provided that $u_0 > u_1$, i.e., shirking is myopically optimal for the agent in the absence of inspections, and the detectability parameter $\d$ is large enough; for a formal statement, see \cref{res:low recovery robustness} in \cref{sec:robust_small_rho}.
+Perturbing $\rho$ affects the agent's passage probability only when he works after having previously shirked.
+Such shirk-before-work deviations do not bind under the above conditions.

-As the recovery rate $\rho$ grows large, however, the agent's incentives change qualitatively.
-In the main model ($\rho = 0$), the result of an inspection depends only on the duration of shirking, not the allocation of this shirking over time.
-If $\rho > 0$, then for a given duration of shirking, the agent's passage probability is maximized if working is concentrated right before the inspection.
-With a high recovery rate $\rho$, window-dressing becomes effective---the agent can substantially increase his passage probability by working just before the inspection.
-In an education setting, this corresponds to ``cramming'' for an exam.
-To deter this deviation, it is optimal for the principal to inspect randomly; for a formal statement, see \cref{sec:large_rho}.
+In the remainder of this section, we illustrate how recovery affects the form of the optimal inspection policy.
+In particular, if the recovery rate $\rho$ is large enough, then only local deviations are binding, and it is optimal to inspect with a constant hazard rate (\cref{res:high_recovery_exponential}).
+We first illustrate how the inspection technology affects the agent's dynamic work incentives.